shree214ram/DSA/Data Structure/LinkedList/SingleLinkList/README.md

    --------------
    | 9   | 103  |
    --------------
-    2) then i will change next address of 6 from null to address of new element 9 to 103 and Next address of 9 to null because its last elemnt
+    2) then i will change next address of 6 from null to address of new element 9 to 103 and Next address of 9 to null because its last element

 ----------
 |   100  |